-Principle Not Compliant Partially Compliant Fully Compliant A. Structure (a) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council. \checkmark (b) That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee. \checkmark (c) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.
+Principle Not Compliant Partially Compliant Fully Compliant A. Structure (a) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council. ✓ (b) That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee. ✓ (c) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.
 N/A (d) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
-N/A Explanation of level of compliance (c) and (d) No secondary committee has been established.
+N/A Explanation of level of compliance (c) and (d) No secondary committee has been established. shed.
 B. Representation (a) That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These include: (i) employing authorities (including non-scheme employers, eg, admitted bodies) \checkmark
+These include: (i) employing authorities (including non-scheme employers, eg, admitted bodies) √

-Principle Not Compliant Partially Compliant Fully Compliant (ii) scheme members (including deferred and pensioner scheme members); \checkmark (iii) where appropriate, independent professional observers; and \checkmark (iv) expert advisors (on an adhoc basis). \checkmark (b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights. \checkmark Explanation of level of compliance (a)(i) Devon's two unitary authorities and district coun- cils are repres sented on the Investment
+Principle Not Compliant Partially Compliant Fully Compliant (ii) scheme members (including deferred and pensioner scheme members); $\checkmark$ (iii) where appropriate, independent professional observers; and $\checkmark$ (iv) expert advisors (on an adhoc basis). ✓ (b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights. ✓

+Explanation of level of compliance

-(a)(i) Devon's two unitary authorities and district councils are represented on the Investment and Pension Fund Committee.
+- (a)(i) Devon's two unitary authorities and district councils are represented on the Investment and Pension Fund Committee.
 Currently there is no place for a representative of the admitted bodies.
-The Fund has a significant number of disparate admitted bodies, and it is considered impractical for each body or group of similar bodies to be separately represented on the Committee.

-(a)(ii) Representatives of scheme members are members of the Investment and Pension Fund Committee, but without voting rights.

-(a)(iii) The Devon Pension Fund considers that the roles envisaged by CLG for an independent professional observer are already adequately catered for within the Fund's current governance arrangements through the participation of the Fund's Independent Advisor.
+The Fund has a significant number of disparate admitted bodies, and it is considered impractical for each body or group of similar bodies to be separately represented on the Committee. - (a)(ii) Representatives of scheme members are members of the Investment and Pension Fund Committee, but without voting rights. - (a)(iii) The Devon Pension Fund considers that the roles envisaged by CLG for an independent professional observer are already adequately catered for within the Fund's current governance arrangements through the participation of the Fund's Independent Advisor.

-C. Selection and Role of Lay Members (a) That committee or panel members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee. \checkmark (b) That at the start of any meeting, committee members are invited to declare any financial or pecuniary interest related to specific matters on the agenda. \checkmark
+C. Selection and Role of Lay Members (a) That committee or panel members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee. ✓ (b) That at the start of any meeting, committee members are invited to declare any financial or pecuniary interest related to specific matters on the agenda. ✓